conner985/alchemist-unity/README.md

 * Alchemist: https://github.com/AlchemistSimulator/Alchemist
 * Unity3D: https://unity3d.com/

-We aim to use the Protelis engine, that is written in Java, to calculate computational fields and take the results to Unity, through C# scripts, to be able to animate a full simulation exploiting at full all the built-in features that Unity offers like collision avoidance, physics, animations, etc...
+We aim to use the Protelis engine, written in Java, to calculate computational fields and take the results to Unity, through C# scripts, to be able to animate a full simulation exploiting at full all the built-in features that Unity offers like collision avoidance, physics, animations, etc...

-Since Alchemist and Unity are written in different languages, we have realized a communication using HTTP protocol and REST messages.
+Since Alchemist and Unity are written in different languages, it was realized a communication using HTTP protocol and REST messages.

 ### How to create a new project: